JozsefBalogh0/AngelwingEmpireManager/README.md

 Bot is mainly built for one server, but it can be reconfigured.

-Indstall node modules with: npm i
+Install node modules with: npm i

 Configuration:
 1. Add your own Discord bot token and database configuration to .env